 1. TO BUILD YOUR BUTT: The Kate Upton reason

-Electromyography studies demonstrate the hip thrust is a great glute exercise.
+Electromyography studies highlight which muscles are used during an exercise, and they prove the hip thrust is a great glute exercise.
 In fact, it’s better than the squat for butt-building (and easier on the knees).
-If you do a glute-centric workout, the thrust should be a staple.
+If you do a glute-centric workout, like Upton, the thrust should be a staple.

 2. TO WORK THE LOWER BODY TOGETHER: The Rock reason

-Those same EMG studies conclude it works the hamstrings, erector spinae, and quads, with the glutes.
-This is a great lower body and posterior chain move.
-So, for anyone searching for an effective compound exercise to compliment the squat and deadlift, this is it.
+Those same EMG studies conclude the hip thrust works the hamstrings, erector spinae, and quads, with the glutes.
+That’s your whole posterior chain.
+So, for anyone, like The Rock, searching for an effective compound exercise to compliment the squat and deadlift, this is it.

 3. TO IMPROVE EXPLOSIVE POWER AND SPEED: The James Harrison reason

-Harrison was thrusting over 700 pounds of metal horizontally so that he could more quickly propel himself forward when vertical with an offensive lineman or two in front of him.
-Likewise, studies have also shown that hip thrusting translates to the track, improving sprint speeds in subjects.
+Former NFL linebacker Harrison was thrusting over 700 pounds of metal so that he could more quickly propel himself forward with an offensive lineman or two in front of him.
+Likewise, studies have also shown that hip thrusting translates to the track, improving sprint speeds.
 If you need to accelerate quickly, this will help you put your petal to the metal fast.

 HIP THRUST SET-UP